This Smoked Maple Canned Salmon preserves this incredible catch to enjoy for many months.

 Canning smoked salmon.

-With another successful fishing trip to the coast I have a nice little selection of fish in the freezer.
-Again halibut and salmon were the largest of the fish caught and even a rarer White King Salmon was among the catch and the largest of the salmon at 27 pounds.
+With another successful fishing trip to the coast, I have a nice little selection of fish in the freezer.
+Halibut and salmon were the largest of the fish caught.
+A rare White King Salmon was among the catch and the largest of the salmon at 27 pounds.

 Looking for a different way to handle the salmon I started looking into what it takes to can fish.
 I immediately knew I would need to invest in the pressure cooker/canner.
 I decided to go with a 22-quart Mirro.

 With a cooker in place, I worked out the recipes and read and reread the technique used for the process.

 I knew I would essentially be double cooking the fish and wanted to try and maintain as much moisture as possible.
 That meant I would brine the salmon before it was smoked.
 Then I would add liquid to the jars just before canning.
 The smoking part of the process was kept short, only going an hour in the smoker, with a full liquid tray.